monsoonmaelstrom/book2/book2.md

 I don’t move.
 I don’t make eye contact with anyone.
 I barely breathe.
 Still, the whispers start, and the head turns begin to ripple through the crowd as people find me and point me out to others.

 Now that they’ve heard the name Raidane and seen my mother at the same time, they’ve realized I’m not just *a* Raidane.
 I’m one of *the* Raidanes.
-I knew this was inevitable when I asked her for a favor, but I still don’t like it.
+I knew this was inevitable.
+When I asked her for a favor, I merely accelerated it.
+But I still don’t like it.

 I dig my nails into the palms of my hands, but I don’t acknowledge all the looks currently directed my way.
 I remain unresponsive and unmoving.